Set Account Restrictions for Fraud Prevention

 Flowroute analyzes your outbound call patterns to various destinations and creates an average metric that accounts for call duration and cost.
 If there is a sudden increase in traffic to a destination, the account is flagged, and in-progress calls will be automatically suspended.
 The user receives a notification via e-mail and can either reauthorize the destination or leave it blocked.

+- Click Preferences on the left panel, and then select the Fraud Control tab.
 The Fraud Control page appears, showing you your current settings and allowing you to set as deep of a level of restrictions on your account as you want.
-See Related Topics below for more details on how to set each of the restriction types.
+Click on any of the items below to jump to its corresponding section:

 Outbound SIP Credentials

 This option is Enabled by default.
 Only click on Disable Credentials once you've made sure your IP address is on the "Outbound Allowed IPs" list (one of the tabs under Interconnection), and have read our article on Setting up IP-Based Authentication for Outbound Calls.

 Setting up IP-based Authentication and disabling outbound SIP credentials prevents an outsider from using your SIP credentials to place fraudulent outbound calls on your account and helps secure your account against common avenues of compromise.

 Maximum Outbound Rate

 This feature sets a maximum rate for outbound calls.
 If a call is placed to a destination (usually outside the US) which costs more than the value set here, we will deny it.
 This is for preventing you from calling expensive locations, and for preventing an intruder or a compromised system from dialing high-cost locations on your account.
 To set this up, check out our article on how to Set a Maximum Outbound Rate.